First aid and fairytales: Red Cross celebrates the Queen's Platinum Jubilee

 More recently, the Queen commended the British Red Cross for our work during the coronavirus pandemic, saying that our staff and volunteers are ‘valued and greatly appreciated’.

-1952: Supporting the crowds during the Queen's Coronation
+1952: Supporting the crowds during the Coronation of Queen Elizabeth II

-British Red Cross first aid teams were proud to keep crowds safe during the Queen’s Coronation on 2 June 1953.
-Around 1,500 hardy members of the British Red Cross were on duty.
+During the Queen's coronation on 2 June 1953, the British Red Cross first aid teams were proud to keep crowds safe with around 1,500 hardy members on duty.

 They supported the public all along the procession route, treating more than 1,000 people - some of whom had fainted with all the excitement.

-It rained all day, but despite the appalling weather, officers and members displayed ‘the greatest devotion to duty and the most unselfish and skilful interest in their patients’, said our annual report for 1953.
+It rained all day, but despite the appalling weather, officers and members displayed ‘the greatest devotion to duty and the most unselfish and skillful interest in their patients’, our annual report for 1953 stated.

-Red Cross officers on duty were able to witness the moving ceremony almost in its entirety.
+Red Cross officers on duty were able to witness the pageantry and celebration of Queen Elizabeth's Coronation almost in its entirety.

 Young Wendy Englefield from Hampshire was chosen to represent the junior Red Cross in the service at Westminster Abbey.